Standardised workflow for mass spectrometry-based single-cell proteomics data processing and analysis using the scp package: Introduction

 \section{Introduction}

 }

 Single-cell proteomics (SCP) aims at studying cellular heterogeneity by focusing on the functional effectors of the cells - proteins.
 Mass spectrometry (MS) has been established as the method of choice for exploring the proteome, and has logically expanded into single-cell proteomics.
-Recent breakthroughs in instrument performances and both label-free and multiplexed fields ( \hyperlink{ref-leduc_exploring_2022}{Leduc et al. 2022}; \hyperlink{ref-derks_increasing_2023}{Derks et al. 2023}; \hyperlink{ref-matzinger_robust_2023}{Matzinger et al. 2023}) opened perspectives for practical application of SCP as a tool to study cell physiology, cancer development or drug resistance, among others ( \hyperlink{ref-slavov_learning_2022}{Slavov 2022}).
+Recent breakthroughs in instrument performances and both label-free and multiplexed fields\textsuperscript{ \hyperlink{ref-leduc_exploring_2022}{1}-- \hyperlink{ref-matzinger_robust_2023}{3}} opened perspectives for practical application of SCP as a tool to study cell physiology, cancer development or drug resistance, among others\textsuperscript{ \hyperlink{ref-slavov_learning_2022}{4}}.